ggirelli/deconwolf-smFISH-analysis/notebooks/manuscript/README.md

 These results proves that not only DW makes it possible to detect highly contrasted RNA FISH dots in images acquired using a low magnification air objective, but that even an unbiased detection of such dots is possible from such images.

-Most importantly, the use of such a low magnification objective does not seem to greatly impact dot sensitivity, given that we detected XX% of 60x the dots also 20x (**Figure 3h**).
+Most importantly, the use of such a low magnification objective does not seem to greatly impact dot sensitivity, given that we detected 77.23% of 60x dots also in 20x DW images (**Figure 3h**).

 ## Figure

 - **Figure 3**: a-d on the same row: FISH image.
-    + [ ] Panel a: inset of 60x raw with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
+    + [x] Panel a: inset of 60x raw with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
-    + [ ] Panel b: inset of 60x DW with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
+    + [x] Panel b: inset of 60x DW with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
-    + [ ] Panel c: inset of 20x raw with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
+    + [x] Panel c: inset of 20x raw with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
-    + [ ] Panel d: inset of 20x DW with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
+    + [x] Panel d: inset of 20x DW with DAPI in blue, FISH dots in magenta, nuclear contour in yellow.
     + [x] Panel e: scatterplot of DoG-filtered intensity (Y) vs SNR (X), for 60x DW field #1.
     + [x] Panel f: logged density distribution for threshold identification, in 60x DW field #1.
     + [x] Panel g: barplot with dot overlap between 60x raw and DW.